|No. of Lecture

-The exams are conducted twice a year across India at designated centers.
+Designated centers conduct the exams twice a year across India.
 The candidate can opt for the center of his choice.
 The date of the exam is notified by NACIN and is available on the GST portal and CBIC website.

-The registration for this exam can be done on https://nacin.onlineregistrationform.org/NACIN/ Candidates are required to log in with the help of GST enrolment number (user-id) and PAN (password).
+To register for this exam, candidates can visit https://nacin.onlineregistrationform.org/NACIN/ and log in using their GST enrolment number (user-id) and PAN (password).